nextcloud/vm/README.md

 **Q: Can I enable / disable auto updates of my OS / Nextcloud?**
 <br />
-**A:** Uh huh.
+**A:** Yes.
 It’s controlled by a cronjob.
 Disable the cronjob to disable auto updates.

 **Q: How do I backup?**
 <br />